linkerd/website/linkerd.io/content/blog/why-linkerd-doesnt-use-envoy.md

 _Tl;dr_: Linkerd2-proxy's Rust foundations give us confidence in the security of Linkerd's data plane.

-## Will Linkerd ever switch to Envoy?
+## Could Linkerd use Envoy?

 Simplicity, resource consumption, and security were the driving factors in our decision to not adopt Envoy.
-However, ultimately these need to be put in the context of our goal: keeping Linkerd the lightest, simplest, and most secure service mesh for Kubernetes.
-By that light, the choice of proxy is an implementation detail, and while we've invested tremendous amounts in Linkerd2-proxy, we do periodically evaluate Envoy, which itself is evolving rapidly.
+However, we do believe that the choice of proxy is ultimatel an implementation detail.
+While we've invested tremendous amounts in Linkerd2-proxy, we do periodically re-evaluate Envoy.
 I can say with clarity that if the tradeoff for our users ever tips in Envoy's favor, we will adopt it without qualms.

 Our advice to would-be service mesh adopters, though, is simple: ignore the noise.
 Your job is not to "use a service mesh" or "adopt Envoy" or even "use